-Ann Arbor boasts a vibrant economy, low crime, a progressive culture, regular festivals and free outdoor music.
-East Grand Rapids has some of the best schools in the state, steady, high-paying job market, low crime rate and a high quality of life.
+Ann Arbor boasts a vibrant economy, low crime, a progressive culture, regular festivals, and free outdoor music.
+East Grand Rapids has some of the best schools in the state, a steady, high-paying job market, a low crime rate, and a high quality of life.
 Farmington Hills is one of the most naturally striking places in Michigan, and that is quite a statement in a state largely famed for its sheer, immaculate beauty.

 Cost of Living